nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-tools/nuxeo-devcontainer.md

 Nuxeo CLI is still working as a standalone tool if installed locally.

 Note that some updates have been done on the way Studio is bound to your Customer Java plugin.
-Studio project is now installed using Project’s package dependency to enforce application dependencies resolution at runtime time.
+The Studio project is now installed using Project’s package dependency to enforce application dependencies resolution at runtime time.

 Otherwise, regular commands still work: